-- The TCP RST Attack can terminate an established TCP connection between two victims.
-For example, if there is an established telnet connection (TCP) between two users A and B, attackers can spoof a RST packet from A to B, breaking this existing connection. - To succeed in this attack, attackers need to correctly construct the TCP RST packet.
-In this task, you need to launch a TCP RST attack from the VM to break an existing telnet connection between A and B, which are containers. - To simplify the lab, we assume that the attacker and the victim are on the same LAN, i.e., the attacker can observe the TCP traffic between A and B.
+• The TCP RST Attack can terminate an established TCP connection between two victims.
+For example, if there is an established telnet connection (TCP) between two users A and B, attackers can spoof an RST packet from A to B, breaking this existing connection.